Menu

 Page 320 No. 2560 William Evan PRICE, Prince Edward Memorial Hospital, Rhyl, 28th August 1924 age 50 years.

 This source also tells us the dates of birth for each person.
-Thomas K. Hughes’s birth date was the 21st November 1904 and he was a Road Works Driver, Heavy Worker.
-Edith Hughes had been born on the 28th June 1903 and as most married women with no job was described as doing “Unpaid Domestic Duties.”
-There are 3 redacted or closed records, which, I believe are their children.
-Also living there was Joseph Price, born on the 25th October 1912 and he was a Railway Carriage Cleaner and Single.
+Thomas K. Hughes’s birth date was the 21st of November 1904, and he was a Road Works Driver, Heavy Worker.
+Edith Hughes had been born on the 28th of June 1903 and as most married women with no job was described as doing “Unpaid Domestic Duties.”
+There are 4 redacted or closed records, which, I believe are their children.
+Also living there was Joseph Price, born on the 25th of October 1912 and he was a Railway Carriage Cleaner and Single.
 He was not in the Army on that day.

 Your Country needs you. – On the day Britain declared war on Germany, 3 September 1939, Parliament immediately passed a more wide-reaching measure.
 The National Service (Armed Forces) Act imposed conscription on all males aged between 18 and 41 who had to register for service.